* Eyes on Fed minutes, Jackson Hole meeting for rate outlook

 Across the Atlantic, earnings from Target and Lowe's boosted consumer-centered stocks and overall market sentiment.

 Futures markets have fully priced a 25-basis-point cut in next month's Fed meeting.
-On Wednesday, U.S. Treasury yields rose as rising stock prices reflected improving risk sentiment, with traders keeping an eye out for the Fed minutes.
+On Wednesday, U.S. Treasury yields rose as rising stock prices reflected improving risk sentiment, but flattened ahead of the release of the Fed minutes.

 Germany sold 30-year bonds with a negative yield for the first time at an auction on Wednesday, a milestone for a fixed-income market where the entire curve now yields less than zero.
 The very weak demand seen at the auction was expected.